coder291/coder291/README.md

-- 👋 Hi, I’m @coder291
+- 👋 Hi, I’m fariz baxtiyorov
 - 👀 I’m interested in web develop
-- 🌱 I’m currently learning java ckript
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project
-- 📫 How to reach me ...
+- 📫 How to reach me http:\\instagram.com\_.fba__

 <!---
 coder291/coder291 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.